LiDAR Tree Canopy

 Let’s take Dublin, for example.

-Due to Dublin Airport, Hospitals, Prisons, sensitive installations and Military bases, almost all of Dublin County is covered by controlled airspace or Class C. There are also several Prohibited Airspaces with the Dublin Control Zone, such as the Phoenix Park.
+Due to Dublin Airport, Hospitals, Prisons, sensitive installations and Military bases, almost all of Dublin County is covered by controlled airspace or Class C. There are also several Prohibited Airspaces within the Dublin Control Zone, such as the Phoenix Park.
 You can still fly your drone in most open areas up to 100ft/30m above ground level and 90m in certain parts of Dublin.

-Above these limits, you require Air Traffic Control clearance, as many forms of manned aviation above you can appear quickly in the airspace around you.
+Above these limits, you require Air Traffic Control clearance, as many forms of manned aviation can appear quickly in the airspace around you.
 The Coast Guard and Garda Helicopter are examples of this.

 To be able to apply for permission to fly above 30m/90m, you need to be operating in the EASA Specific Category.
 We will cover that topic separately, but below is a handy interactive drone airspace map.
 Check it out where you can fly legally.